 Advanced and Intermediate Riders

 The Hideout Lodge & Guest Ranch is foremost a riding ranch.
-We do offer other quality activities but 95% of our guests come to indulge in riding, horses and cattle work.
+We do offer other quality activities but most of our guests come to indulge in riding, horses and playing with cattle on horseback.

 Advanced and Intermediate riders will find a high level of guest ranch horses that are accustomed to the terrain of this region.
 We have different levels of horses for different levels of riders.
 While it is hard to keep horses fine-tuned that are ridden every week by different riders at The Hideout using AH Horsemanship we try very hard to accomplish this.